 Table 9 - Qualitative Efforts - Number of Activities by Program

-Multnomah County did not carry out any activities that triggered Section 3 requirements in fiscal year 2022-23.
+Multnomah County did not carry out any activities that triggered Section 3 requirements in fiscal year 2023-24.
+The City of Fairview sidewalk infill project will be carried out in 2025.